 Each year DEC honors individuals who are making a difference in the lives of young children and their families.
 We are pleased to honor individuals who have dedicated their lives to improving outcomes for young children with disabilities and their families.

-The 2019 Awards Ceremony will take place at DEC's 35th Annual International Conference on Young Children with Special Needs and Their Families on October 4th, 2019, in Dallas, Texas.
+The 2020 Awards Ceremony will take place at DEC's 36th Annual International Conference on Young Children with Special Needs and Their Families.

-Award winners will be announced in early July 2019.
+The nomination process is now closed.
+Award winners will be announced late July 2020.

 The Rose C. Engel Award for Excellence in Professional Practice is given to a DEC member who is a practicing professional and whose primary role is serving young children with special needs and their families.